william-arachelian/Mhacks-2024/README.md

 - **AI Integration:** GPT-4 API
 - **Recipe Generation:** GROQ (Graph-Relational Object Queries) is used to intelligently generate recipes by matching ingredient data with user inputs.

-## Inspiration

-The inspiration for RecipeGenerator stemmed from the common struggle many college students face: food spoilage.
-With busy schedules and limited meal planning, it's easy for groceries to be forgotten and go to waste.
-Our goal was to create an app that not only helps track ingredients before they spoil but also provides creative recipe suggestions based on what’s already available in the pantry.
-By using AI-powered recipe generation and GROQ for matching ingredients, we aim to minimize food waste and make cooking easier and more enjoyable for students and anyone with a hectic lifestyle.
-This way, users can make the most of their ingredients, avoid unnecessary trips to the grocery store, and always have a meal idea ready, no matter how limited their options might seem.

 ## Design Process

-The development of RecipeGenerator involves a combination of frontend, backend, and AI integration to deliver a seamless user experience.
+The development of RecipEasy involves a combination of frontend, backend, and AI integration to deliver a seamless user experience.
 Here’s an overview of the design process:

 1. **Project Initialization:**
    - Set up the project environment, including the repository, virtual environment, and necessary libraries such as Flask, React, and the GPT-4 API.